 I am aiming to raise £2000 for this huge personal challenge.
 Every sponsorship will not only support the puppies but will also provide the encouragement for the training ahead.

 London Marathon Sunday 3rd October 2021 - Club Rules/Criteria for Guaranteed Places

 Virgin Money London Marathon Sunday 3 October 2021

 The ballot of the club place for the Virgin Money London Marathon October 2021 will take place on Monday 17th May 2021.
 As with all clubs, ELR has been allocated fewer places this year than usual, due to the cancellation of the 2020 marathon: we have received one place for 2021 and two places for 2022.
 Due to the reduced number of places, the committee has decided to postpone the introduction of the additional ELR volunteer ballot.

 1. The ballot will be open to Members where East London Runners is their First Claim Club.

 The date of First Claim will be when a new member joins the club and can be freely registered by us with England Athletics (EA).
 Where a new member is already registered with EA with another Club or organisation then the date of First Claim will be the date when EA confirms to us that they have transferred their registration to ELR.

-way of rejection slip/letter or e.mail from VMLM 2018.
-Rejection letters can be handed to Mike, Don or Jonathan at the Club.
+4. Can provide proof to the Club of being rejected by LM 2021.
+Proof by way of rejection slip/letter or email from LM 2021.
+Please forward your rejection email to email@example.com.
+Rejection letters can be handed to Mike, Jacob or Alexandra at the Club.
 Note a rejection magazine or copy of same is insufficient proof.